-Similarly, water stress is computed as a ratio between water supply (PRWU) and demand (PTRANS) following CERES-Maize model (C. A. Jones, Kiniry, and Dyke 1986).
-As long as the crop allocates carbon to roots, the PRWU capacity increases with RLD (Figure 1a).
-Two water stress factors are used for relative process reduction, one for photosynthesis rate (SWFACP) and the other for more sensitive physiological process (SWFACE) such as plant expansion and tillering (Figure 1b).
+Similarly, water stress is computed as the ratio between water supply (PRWU) and demand (PTRANS) following the CERES-Maize model (C. A. Jones, Kiniry, and Dyke 1986).
+If the crop allocates carbon to roots, the PRWU capacity increases with RLD (Figure 1a).
+Two water stress factors are used for relative process reduction, one for photosynthesis rate (SWFACP) and the other for the more sensitive physiological process (SWFACE) like plant expansion and tillering (Figure 1b).
 Any stress due to nutritional restrictions is not simulated in the standalone version.